-The Prince Albert Municipality adopted a Human Settlement Delivery Pipeline for the period 2022 - 2026.
-Prince Albert Municipality's five-year Integrated Development Plan (2022 - 2026), read together with the Spatial Development Framework (SDF) includes the municipal wide priorities, strategy, financial implications and implementation thereof.
-It reflects and guides the delivery of its allencompassing development strategy including settlement making and delivery of housing.
+The Prince Albert Municipality adopted a Human Settlement Delivery Pipeline for the period 2022 -2026.
+Prince Albert Municipality's five-year Integrated Development Plan (2022 - 2026), read together with the Spatial Development Framework (SDF) includes the municipal wide strategy, priorities, financial implications and implementation thereof.
+It reflects and guides the delivery its all-encompassing development strategy including settlement making and delivery of housing.